sudoflux/sudoflux-k3s/README.md

 ```
 vtysh -c "show bgp summary"
 ```
 The key to this was that I thought 'Active' meant it was talking but it does not, it needed to say Established before it was actually working.
+The issue was sort of bizzare, I originally set localASN: 64512 (K3s) and peerASN: 64513 (UDM SE) correctly in the file.
+Noticed in the log they both showed 64512, I reapplied the config and still it was wrong, except when I reapplied the config it was actually wrong in the file after.
+Once I changed it, they were no longer on the same ASN and that was when it ended up finally working.

 To check from Cilium side run
 ```